eclipse-openj9/openj9/doc/compiler/MicroJIT/Stages.md

 # Overview

-This document contains information on the compilation stages of MicroJIT from where to diverges from TR.
+This document contains information on the compilation stages of MicroJIT from where it diverges from TR.

 # MetaData